nswagg/Object-Oriented-CPP-Coursework/README.md

 Code is not optimized and it is very likely that more efficient solutions are available.
 Each project should also have a description of the calculations and processes occuring internally

-Tags: input validation, algebra, single-responsibility functions, <cmath>, <string>, arrays, matrices, array manipulation, pointers, objects, object classes, list, object manipulation, access modifiers, user input, header files, inheritance, abstractions, string formatting and manipulation
+Tags: input validation, algebra, single-responsibility functions, cmath library, string library, arrays, matrices, array manipulation, pointers, objects, object classes, list, object manipulation, access modifiers, user input, header files, inheritance, abstractions, string formatting and manipulation